French units of measurement: The metric system restored (1840–1875)

 La loi du 4 juillet 1837 (the law of 4 July 1837) of the July Monarchy effectively revoked the use of mesures usuelles by reaffirming the laws of measurement of 1795 and 1799 to be used from 1 May 1840.
 However, many units of measure, such as the livre, remained in colloquial use for many years and the livre still does to some extent.

 When this legislation was introduced, the metric system was beginning to take hold across Europe.
 Switzerland and the German state of Baden had both defined their Fuß (foot) as being 300 mm and the German state of Hessen-Darmstadt has defined its Fuß as being 250 mm.
 Moreover, the Netherlands, Belgium, Greece, Lombardy and Venice had all adopted the metric system, albeit with local names for the "metre", "kilogram" and so on.
 The metric system was given a boost when the German Zollverein (Customs Union) introduced the Zollpfund of 500 g in 1850.

 The Great Exhibition of 1851 in London was followed by international exhibitions in Paris in 1855 and 1867.
 The 1867 exhibition had a stand showing how the diverse units of measure were converging onto the metric system – a system that had been developed in France and whose standards were in the custody of the French government, but available for world use.

-In 1870, while France was preparing to host an international conference to discuss international cooperation in the sphere of units of measurement, the war broke out.
+In 1870, while France was preparing to host an international conference to discuss international cooperation in the sphere of units of measurement, the Franco-Prussian War broke out.
 France was humiliated by Prussia's military action, but in 1872 France seized the diplomatic initiative and re-issued the invitations for the 1870 conference.
 The conference met in 1875 and concluded with the signing of the Treaty of the Metre.
 The principal agreements under the treaty were: